Ben Olander Lecture in Stockholm |

 Hungarian and German troops both suffered great losses in the failed siege of Leningrad that ended in January 1944.
 Hitler left Leningrad with a desire to press on; Hungarian leadership opened separate peace talks with the West.
 Working with neutral countries such as Sweden to save Jews was both humanly and politically expedient.
 Even German leader Heinrich Himmler imagined a post war role would be better advanced by less Jewish persecution in Hungary.

-arrest Jews in Budapest - October 1944.
+Hungarian and German soldiers arrest Jews in Budapest - October 1944. |

 Hitler was less inclined to post-war considerations and sent troops in October 1944 to occupy his now recalcitrant ally.
 Chaos ensued.
 Wallenberg responded and established “Swedish houses” in Pest, protecting 30,000 Jews under Swedish- flagged legation buildings.
 In January 1945, Wallenberg relocated across the Danube to Buda in the Jewish ghetto that had been targeted for a final solution.
 Bribery, chutzpah and Wallenberg’s threat to personally pursue a post-war crime execution of the commanding German, General Schmidthuber, saved 120,000 Jews.